Guardians vs. Rays Player Props Betting Odds

 Kwan Stats

-- Kwan takes a four-game streak with at least one hit into this contest.
-In his last five games he is batting .292 with two doubles and two RBI.
+- Kwan heads into this matchup looking to extend his five-game hit streak.
+In his last five games he is hitting .391 with two doubles and four RBI.

 Kwan Recent Games